Early Childhood Education

 Creative Play and Movement

 At Robert M. Beren Academy we recognize that movement is one of the most important parts of a young child's day.
 We offer a large outdoor play area and the gymnasium for indoor play and physical activity.
 Moving bodies mean growing minds.
 Our play areas engage the children in regular imaginative play; a tool used to also develop social interactions, sharing, and leadership.
 These activities take place on our expansive 52 acre campus.

 Parent School Relationship

 We believe that a strong partnership with parents is beneficial to the overall success of the child.
-Parent orientation evenings, parent teacher conferences, weekly newsletters and notes with updates taken home daily are utilized to ensure this close alliance is successful.
+Parent orientation evenings, parent teacher conferences, weekly newsletters, photo apps, and notes with updates taken home daily (in our Toddler and ECE2 classrooms) are utilized to ensure this close alliance is successful.
 Your child’s teacher is readily available via email or phone and will periodically contact through these channels to share updates about your child.
 Our doors are always open and we welcome your input and involvement.